ceph/ceph/doc/rados/deployment/ceph-deploy-mon.rst

 For high availability, you should run a production Ceph cluster with **AT LEAST** three monitors.
 Ceph uses the Paxos algorithm, which requires a consensus among the majority of monitors in a quorum.
-You can establish a monitor quorum with only one monitor; however, you can not determine a majority with two monitors.
+With Paxos, the monitors cannot determine a majority for establishing a quorum with only two monitors.
 A majority of monitors must be counted as such: 1:1, 2:3, 3:4, 3:5, 4:6, etc.

 See `Monitor Config Reference`_ for details on configuring monitors.